 It’s also important to try to figure out if you’re seriously depressed because of the break up (as in serious, major depression) or if you’re just sad because you lost someone you love.
 There’s a big difference there: serious depression requires serious help (ie, a psychologist, counselor, or therapist).

-If you’re “just” struggling with a broken heart, read Starting Over After Your Relationship Ends – 8 Tips for New Beginnings.
+If you’re struggling with your confidence and self-esteem, read How to Gain Confidence After a Breakup.
 It’ll help you mourn and let go, which will help you overcome the depression that results from a break up.